Lingo56/portfolio/content/projects/Nvidia-Reflex-App.md

 date = '2023-11-27T02:47:13-08:00'
 draft = false
-title = 'Nvidia Reflex Analysis Project'
+title = 'Nvidia Reflex Analysis Project' summary = "A report on the impact of Reflex and where it's most effective."
 +++

 - Developed critical data analysis programs in Python, utilizing SciPy, scikit-learn,